Bump & Beyond

 • Contain hormones that stop your ovaries from releasing an egg

-• Safe for many people after childbirth
+• Safe for most people 4-6 weeks after birth

 If you’re breastfeeding, talk to your provider about low-dose or progestin-only options.